University of Michigan-Dearborn

 What is the Aging Well Lab?

 The Aging Well Lab is a group of faculty and students at the University of Michigan-Dearborn who are interested in understanding more about how we age, and especially how we age well.
 Find out more HERE.

 Why is the Aging Well Lab interested in me?

 We study aging, which means we need aging people to help us!
 For most of our studies, we seek out people aged 60 years or older, but sometimes recruit adults in midlife as well.

 Who leads the Aging Well Lab?

-The Aging Well Lab is headed by Dr. Brenda Whitehead, an assistant professor of psychology.
+The Aging Well Lab is headed by Dr. Brenda Whitehead, an associate professor of psychology.
 Dr. Whitehead is a developmental psychologist, with specific training in studying adult development and aging.
 Find out more HERE.